 - Contact customers to confirm that accounts receivable balances are correct

-- Observe the period-end counting of inventory
+- Observe the period-end physical inventory count

 - Confirm the validity of inventory valuation calculations

 - Confirm with experts that the fair values assigned to assets obtained through a business combination are reasonable

 - Physically match fixed assets to fixed asset records

 - Contact suppliers to confirm that accounts payable balances are correct